 On January 3, one soldier is to face court martial in the case of the so-called virginity tests, charged with “public indecency and not following orders”.

 “We are working very hard to have the charge changed to one of sexual assault.
+We will fight to have a proper investigation carried out,” Bahgat said.

 In an emotional testimony posted on YouTube, 25-year-old Ibrahim recounted how she and other women were beaten, electrocuted and accused of being prostitutes.